macbookandrew/cf7-google-analytics/README.md

 ### What events will be shown? ###

+This depends on the settings you choose.

 - **Invalid** - Fires when an Ajax form submission has completed successfully, but mail hasn’t been sent because there are fields with invalid input.
 - **Spam** - Fires when an Ajax form submission has completed successfully, but mail hasn’t been sent because a possible spam activity has been detected.
 - **Mail Sent** - Fires when an Ajax form submission has completed successfully, and mail has been sent.
 - **Mail Failed** - Fires when an Ajax form submission has completed successfully, but it has failed in sending mail.
 - **Sent** - Fires when an Ajax form submission has completed successfully, regardless of other incidents.
-(This is the old plugin behavior.)

-**Note:** you will begin seeing duplicate events in Google Analytics for each form submission: “Sent” plus one of the other four, depending on what happened on submission.
+	- This is the only event available if you have Contact Form 7 version 4.7 or earlier.
+	- This is the only original event sent by this plugin.
+I recommend enabling the other four and disabling this event, unless you need it for old goals you had set up from several years ago.

 ### How do I set a goal in Google Analytics? ###

-**Note:** these instructions are provided for reference and may become out of date if Google Analytics changes their feature set or labels.
+Note: these instructions are provided for reference and may become out of date if Google Analytics changes their feature set or labels.

 1. Click on “Admin” in your Google Analytics account menubar
 1. In the right-most column (“View”), click on “Goals”